 Passwords are the bane of modern existence.
 Most of us have dozens or hundreds of accounts with passwords to keep track of.
-A large amount of people are probably also using use the same, easy passwords for each of these accounts.
-Don’t be ashamed if that’s you, because lots of people do it.
+Many people are probably also using the same easy passwords for each of these accounts.
+Don’t be ashamed if that’s you because many people do it.
 Just be prepared to listen.

-If you are using the same, simple passwords for all of your accounts, you are making yourself much more vulnerable to an attack.
-This means that threat actors can work their way into your personal or business accounts, and wreak havoc to both your life and your company.
-If you want to minimize the chances of this happening, then you need to know about how passwords can be stolen and the best ways to protect them.
+If you use the same, simple passwords for all of your accounts, you are making yourself much more vulnerable to an attack.
+This means that threat actors can work their way into your personal or business accounts and wreak havoc on your life and your company.
+If you want to minimize the chances of this happening, then you need to know how passwords can be stolen and the best ways to protect them.

 How Do Attackers Get People’s Passwords?

 To understand the best ways to protect your passwords, you need to know how attackers acquire them in the first place.
-Their methods can be simple, such as looking at the Post-it notes on someone’s monitor, or they may work in a place where they have access to customer passwords (such as the operators you talk to when you call up your bank).
-If these individuals abuse their positions and save customer passwords, they can try to use them on other accounts owned by the same customer, which is one reason that you should have separate passwords for each account.
+Their methods can be simple, such as looking at the Post-It notes on someone’s monitor, or they may work in a place where they have access to customer passwords (such as the operators you talk to when you call up your bank).
+If these individuals abuse their positions and save customer passwords, they can try to use them on other accounts owned by the same customer, which is why you should have separate passwords for each account.

 There are also more technical methods.
-These include monitoring insecure connections to steal login credentials, which is why you should only log in to websites that you trust over secure connections.
+These include monitoring insecure connections to steal login credentials, so you should only log in to websites you trust over secure connections.
 Attackers can also hack company databases.
-If these include customer credentials in plaintext, hackers can then use this information to infiltrate the customer accounts.
+If these include customer credentials in plaintext, hackers can use this information to infiltrate the customer accounts.

 One of the key methods of entry is by guessing passwords.
-Cyber criminals employ brute force attacks, which are essentially an automated way of going through various password combinations.
-There are lists of the most common passwords, such as abc123, password, etc., as well as dictionary attacks, word substitution and pattern checking mechanisms.
+Cybercriminals employ brute force attacks, which are essentially an automated way of going through various password combinations.
+There are lists of the most common passwords, such as abc123, password, etc., and dictionary attacks, word substitution, and pattern checking mechanisms.
 These try each potential password until they find one that works.

 With offline password cracking, attackers can take as many guesses as they have the computing power for.
 This can be billions of attempts per second or much higher.
 While these rates may seem worrying, the important takeaway is that you need to be developing passwords that are prohibitively expensive to crack.

-If we assume that there are 94 possible keyboard characters that you can construct a password from (upper case letters, lower case letters, numbers and symbols), the number of possible combinations can be represented as 94n, where n is the length of the password.
-With a 4 character password, there are 78,074,896 possible combinations.
-With a 6 character password, there are 689,869,781,056.
-With an 8 character password, there are 6,095,689,385,410,816 possible combinations.
+Suppose there are 94 possible keyboard characters that you can construct a password from (upper case letters, lower case letters, numbers, and symbols).
+In that case, the number of possible combinations can be represented as 94n, where n is the length of the password.
+With a four-character password, there are 78,074,896 possible combinations.
+With a six-character password, there are 689,869,781,056.
+With an eight-character password, there are 6,095,689,385,410,816 possible combinations.

 Each of these passwords could be cracked in a trivial amount of time if the hacker had enough motivation and computing power behind them.
 Despite this, you can see the dramatic difference in the number of combinations you get by making each password just two characters longer.
 This exponential effect means that making your password longer will make it significantly more difficult for them to be cracked.